A word of the year surely must imply impact.

 These comments align with Merriam-Webster’s contextual assessment of the word: that its vast usage “reflected the desire (of Americans) to better understand the complex state of affairs in our country and around the world.”

-What’s common between 'brain rot' and 'polarisation' is that they are culturally relevant signs of the times, both representing relevant segments in people’s lived realities.
+What’s common between 'brain rot' and 'polarisation' is that they are signs of the times.
+They summarize some of the most remarkable segments of 2024.

 For one, these words depict the “divide happening all around the world,” said John Benedict, “like the ongoing wars, the presidential elections…” which are all “highly documented on social media that are being consumed by people.”